 Symptoms of psoriasis include:

-Depending on your particular case and the severity and frequency of your psoriasis outbreaks, our dermatologists will prescribe an appropriate treatment regime that will most effectively manage your symptoms.
+Depending on your particular case and the severity and frequency of your psoriasis outbreaks, our dermatologists will prescribe an appropriate treatment regimen that will most effectively manage your symptoms.
 Popular psoriasis treatments include topical creams, Narrowband UVB Phototherapy, PUVA, and XTRAC® light treatment.
-A psoriasis treatment may work for one individual and not another, but our dermatologists are committed to your personal health and will help you create a treatment regime that effectively manages and treats your psoriasis.
+A psoriasis treatment may work for one individual and not another, but our dermatologists are committed to your personal health and will help you create a treatment regimen that effectively manages and treats your psoriasis.

-Topical regimens have been clinically shown to effectively manage and treat psoriasis outbreaks.
+Topical regimenns have been clinically shown to effectively manage and treat psoriasis outbreaks.
 Popular psoriasis creams often include a retinoid, which means they are a derivative of vitamin A, and these are used to slow the growth of skin cells in cases of psoriasis.
 Psoriasis ointments even out your skin, while they decrease the inflammation and skin change that is associated with psoriasis.